syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.MVC/editor-template.md

 ### How to close the editor window manually

-You can close the editor window by using `closeEditor` public method.
-The following code example demonstrates the how to close editor window manually.
+You can close the editor window by using `closeEditor` method.